christyjestin/strata/README.md

-# strata
+# Strata
-Final Project for CS 229
+Final Project for CS 229 by Jacob Thompson and Christy Jestin